BlenderCharacters/3_Cube_Dude/README.md

 + More that one bone layer can be shown at a time
 + This help optimise our display so only key bones are on display

+### 29 Researching A Walk Cycle
++ Walk around
++ Watch people walking
++ Use a mirror/ reflection
++ 5 Key Stages and then it repeats
++ Contact, Down, Passing, Up and Contact

 ### 99 New Ideas Below
 //// Lecture Plan////